 Neither the FMV nor the value received for the resource/income have to be figured exactly.
 The two values do not have to be equal for it to be an allowable transfer.
-Use judgment when deciding whether fair market value was received.
+Use judgment when deciding whether FMV was received.

-Transfers that the person intended to make for fair market value are also allowable.
+Transfers that the person intended to make for FMV are also allowable.

 When a transfer is made for less than FMV, a person is presumed to have done so intentionally.
 This presumption may be rebutted by objective tangible evidence showing:

 - reasonable, good faith efforts to sell the property on the open market were made and the compensation received was the best value offered;